 People often don’t realize their treatment of the mouth can have a lasting impact on the health of the body.
-When someone allows plaque and decay to build up, it can result in unpleasant conditions like high blood pressure, and increased risk of heart disease, weight gain, and much more.
+When someone allows plaque and decay to build up, it can result in unpleasant conditions like high blood pressure and increased risk of heart disease, weight gain, etc.

 This is the basic connection between your oral health and the possibility of developing a systemic disease such as diabetes, stroke, rheumatoid arthritis, heart disease, and even dementia.
 It is important to engage in regular maintenance of the mouth, including brushing and flossing between the teeth at least twice a day.

 As trained professionals, we are able to identify certain oral conditions that put you more at risk of developing a long-lasting systemic issue.
 These include periodontal disease, sleep apnea, and dental infections.

 Periodontal disease is the infection of the soft tissues which surround your teeth.
 These tissues are called the gums, and they can become infected with bacteria left behind when you eat and drink.
 Over time, the bacteria from your mouth are ingested and can wreak havoc on other parts of the body.